MichaelOlatunji/Data-Structures-Java/README.md

-# Data-Structures-Java
-Learning and exploring purposes, data structures codes in java
+# This repository contains some of the most popular data structures implemented in Java

+So far it contains:

+- LinkedList
+- Array
+- Binary Search Tree